darwinia-network/crab-docs/docs/substrate-based-crab-chain/crab-tut-node.md

 ---
 id: crab-tut-node
 title: How to run a node
-sidebar_label: How to Run a node
+sidebar_label: How to Run a Node
 sidebar_position: 7
 ---